TedLee270/ServiceNow-Practice-Portfolio/README.md

-# ServiceNow-Practice-Portfolio
+# ServiceNow IT Support Portfolio

-# ServiceNow IT Support Portfolio **Goal:** To demonstrate Tier 1/2 Help Desk proficiency and ITIL alignment.
+**Goal:** To demonstrate Tier 1/2 Help Desk proficiency and ITIL alignment.